 Established physicians can take out up to $2 million, and residents, fellows, and newer doctors can borrow up to $1 million.
 New doctors can also refinance with Fifth Third’s physician loans.

-- State Availability: DE, MD, NJ, VA, and Washington DC
+• State Availability: DE, MD, NJ, PA, VA

-The bank only factors student loan payments that are due within 12 months into your DTi, and you can close on a home up to 90 days before starting a job.
-FMC offers 15 and 30-year fixed-rate and adjustable-rate options.
+The bank only factors student loan payments due within 12 months into your DTI, and you can close on a home up to 90 days before starting a job.
+FMC offers 15 and 30-year fixed-rate mortages and a range of adjustable-rate options.

-BMO offers three financing options in all states except California, Florida, Hawaii, Idaho, Maryland, Nevada, New York, Rhode Island, or Washington DC:
+BMO offers two financing options in all states except California, Florida, Hawaii, Idaho, Maryland, Nevada, New York, Rhode Island, or Washington DC:

 In California, Florida, Maryland, Idaho, Rhode Island, Nevada, Hawaii, and Washington DC they offer 2 financing options: